chiralsoftware/EssentialBusinessFundingSpam/README.md

 Create a file called /etc/postfix/other-checks which contains any local header checks lines you want to use.

-Install the update-spam.sh script into /etc/postfix (or anywhere convenient).
+Install the `update-spam.sh` script into `/etc/postfix` (or anywhere convenient).
+Make sure it is executable:

+    chmod ugo+rx /etc/postfix/update-spam.sh

-Run the update-spam.sh script the first time:
+Run the `update-spam.sh` script the first time:

     /etc/postfix/update-spam.sh

 Add the update-spam.sh to your cron jobs:

-   todo
+    @daily /etc/postfix/update-spam.sh

 Add:

     header_checks = regexp:/etc/postfix/header_checks

-to `/etc/postfix/main.cf`
+to `/etc/postfix/main.cf` if it isn't there already.

 Done!
-You will not receive any more spam and scam emails from Essential Business Funding
+This is how you unsubscribe from Essential Business Funding.